Monotone mappings and lines: Introduction

 Given two betweenness structures $(X,\btw_X)$, $(Y,\btw_Y)$, a mapping $\map{f}{X}{Y}$ will be called \emph{monotone} if it preserves the betweenness, that is,

 for every $a,x,b \in X$.
 A common name is \emph{betweenness preserving} mapping (see e.g.~\cite{HM08}).
-Note that if $\btw_X$, $\btw_Y$ are linear then this notion coincides with the usual one: A mapping is monotone if and only if it is increasing or decreasing (in the non-strict sense).
+Note that if $\btw_X$~and~$\btw_Y$ are linear, then this notion coincides with the usual one: A mapping is monotone if and only if it is increasing or decreasing (in the non-strict sense).
 A monotone \emph{isomorphism} is a monotone bijection whose inverse is monotone.
-Every monotone bijection between linearly ordered sets is an isomorphism, but this is not the case for euclidean betweenness: Take $X = \{a,b,c\} \subs \Err^2$, where $a,b,c$ are not on a single line, and $Y = \{a',b',c'\}$, where $a',b',c'$ are collinear; then any bijection from $X$ to $Y$ is monotone, while its inverse is not monotone.
-In fact, among subsets of the plane one can easily find those in which the betweenness is \emph{discrete}, that is, $\btw(x,y,z)$ holds if and only if $y \in \dn x z$.
+Every monotone bijection between linearly ordered sets is an isomorphism, but this is not the case for Euclidean betweenness: Take $X = \{a,b,c\} \subs \Err^2$, where $a,b,c$ are not on a single line, and $Y = \{a',b',c'\}$, where $a',b',c'$ are collinear; then any bijection from $X$ to $Y$ is monotone, while its inverse is not monotone.
+In fact, among subsets of the plane one can easily find those in which the Euclidean betweenness is \emph{discrete}, that is, $\btw(x,y,z)$ holds if and only if $y \in \dn x z$.
 A typical example is the circle $S^1$.
 Another example is any set $S$ with the property that $S \cap L$ contains exactly two points for every line $L \subs \Err^2$.
 Such a set can be easily constructed by transfinite induction, knowing that each line has cardinality continuum and distinct lines intersect in at most one point.
-In particular, $S$ is isomorphic to $S^1$ and any bijection between these sets is a monotone isomorphism.
+In particular, $S$ is isomorphic to $S^1$ and any bijection between those two sets is a monotone isomorphism.
 This is a clear evidence that one should look at sets that are either convex or at least ``resemble'' convex sets, having sufficiently many collinear triples and perhaps satisfying some axioms involving intersections of line segments.

-Affine mappings are obvious examples of monotone mappings between real vector spaces.
-Perhaps lesser known are projective transformations, defined on halfspaces only.
+Affine transformations are obvious examples of monotone mappings between real vector spaces.
+Perhaps lesser known are projective transformations, defined on half-spaces only.
 We shall discuss them in Section~\ref{SectGoodDobri} below.

-When it comes to arbitrary subsets of, say, the real plane, one has to note that the induced betweenness may easily become trivial.
+When it comes to arbitrary subsets of the real plane, as mentioned above, the induced betweenness may easily become discrete.
 Again, a good example is any circle.
 In particular, every mapping defined on a circle is automatically monotone.
 When it comes to sets of small cardinality, one can concentrate on the plane, due to the following observation (a proof is given in the appendix).